NotThatKindOfDrLiz/RollCall/README.md

 - **Mobile-First Design**: Responsive design optimized for mobile devices.
 - **Dark Mode Support**: Complete light/dark theme system.

+## Flockstr Integration

+RollCall is designed for interoperability with other Nostr-based clients, including the [Flockstr](https://flockstr.com) decentralized events and meet ups app.

+- **Event Discovery**: Users can browse public events from the Flockstr calendar directly within RollCall, providing a seamless way to find new events.
+- **Import to RollCall**: Event organizers who list their events on Flockstr can import them into RollCall with a single click.
+This allows them to add RollCall's powerful attendance tracking and QR code check-in features to their existing events.
+- **NIP-52 Compatibility**: The integration is powered by NIP-52, the Nostr standard for calendar events, ensuring that events are compatible and can be easily shared between platforms.

 ## +chorus Integration

-RollCall integrates with +chorus communities to enhance event discovery and social sharing.
+RollCall integrates with [+chorus](https://chorus.community) to enhance event discovery and social sharing.

 ### Event Proposals
 When creating events, users can optionally propose their events to +chorus communities: